dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Everybody has something that chews them up and, for me, that thing was always loneliness.
-The cinema has the power to make you not feel lonely, even when you are.
+  Wrinkles should merely indicate where smiles have been.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1243 days)
+## 🌟 Experiences (1244 days)

 ### 🧮 Programming languages